najamelan/futures_ringbuf/README.md

 ### WASM

 This crate works on WASM.
-See the [integration test](https://github.com/najamelan/futures_ringbuf/tree/master/test/wasm.rs) for WASM for some code.
+See the [integration test](https://github.com/najamelan/futures_ringbuf/tree/master/test/wasm.rs) for some code.

 ### Basic example